-The school exemplifies the philosophy and values of Baptist Health (BH) by emphasizing the values of Service, Honesty, Respect Stewardship, and Performance, and by a commitment to providing quality patient care.
+The school exemplifies the philosophy and values of Baptist Health (BH) by emphasizing the values of Service, Honesty, Respect Stewardship, and Performance.
+In addition, the school is committed to providing quality patient care.

-Christian beliefs, attitudes, and spiritual perspectives as they apply in providing care for the ill are emphasized, as well as personal and professional conduct.
+Christian beliefs, attitudes, and spiritual perspectives are integrated in the curriculum.
+This serves as a framework for providing patient care and for developing personal and professional conduct by BHCLR nursing students.

-A competent individual nurse in the healthcare field of today must prove to be proficient in the profession of nursing, but must also possess an appreciation of his or her role within the healthcare field and demonstrate an understanding of the organizational culture within the setting of that practice.
+A nurse must demonstrate proficiency in the profession.
+In addition, the nurse should exhibit an appreciation of their role within the healthcare field which includes an understanding of the organizational culture within the healthcare setting.

-The school is comprised of faculty, students, administrative support staff and a program of study that reflects two (2) different curriculum tracks by which a student may achieve the educational goal of a registered nurse.
+The school is composed of faculty, students, and administrative support staff.
+The school offers two (2) curriculum tracks.
 Each curriculum track is designed for a specific category of student: traditional or accelerated.

-The faculty are responsible for planning, implementing and evaluating the total program of study in accordance with Arkansas State Board of Nursing (ASBN) Minimum Standards, the Accreditation Commission for Education in Nursing (AECN) and the Accrediting Bureau of Health Education Schools (ABHES) Standards.
+The faculty is responsible for planning, implementing and evaluating the total program of study in accordance with Arkansas State Board of Nursing (ASBN) Minimum Standards, the Accreditation Commission for Education in Nursing (AECN) and the Accrediting Bureau of Health Education Schools (ABHES) Standards.

-The faculty is committed to providing entry level job competent graduates to the healthcare community by promoting high standards of nursing education and for the professional development of students.
-The program of study is found in the Catalog.
+The faculty is committed to providing entry-level competent graduates to the healthcare community by promoting high standards of nursing education and for the professional development of students.
+The program of study is found in the BHCLR Catalog.